fossas/fossa-cli/docs/references/subcommands/analyze.md

 ### Running a specific fossa-deps file

-The `--fossa-deps-config` flag can be used to specify the `fossa-deps` file that you want to use.
+The `--fossa-deps-file` flag can be used to specify the `fossa-deps` file that you want to use.
 The name of the file is arbitrary.

 See the [fossa-deps documentation](../files/fossa-deps.md) for configuration.